axsh/bashsteps/README.md

 ### software requirements

 The first requirement is that 5 "bashsteps hook" variables be defined.
-One way to define them that is minimal but still useful is to paste the following code at the start of the script.
+One way to define them that is minimal but still useful is to copy and paste the following code to the start of the script.
 These particulary settings for the hooks makes the script skip any step that has already been done.

 ```
 : ${prev_cmd_failed:='eval [ $? == 0 ] || exit #'}
 : ${starting_step:=':'}
 : ${skip_step_if_already_done:='eval [ $? == 0 ] && exit #'}
-: ${starting_group:=':'}
-: ${skip_group_if_already_done:=':'}
 ```

 That is it!
 Other options for defining the hooks exist, which are